Sodas and Other Sugary Drinks Cause Americans Tobe Sicker and Die Younger

 Every Doctor All Ready Knows Sugary Drinks Are Killers

-A recent study coming out of the Friedman School of Nutrition Science, at Tufts University in Boston, estimates 184,000 people die each year, from health problems related to consuming soda's and others sugary drinks.
-Study after study has shown sodas and other sugary drinks, especially those with high fructose corn syrup, promote disease and are cause deaths, real killers, known to:
+A recent study coming out of the Friedman School of Nutrition Science, at Tufts University in Boston, estimates 184,000 people die each year, from health problems related to consuming sodas and other sugary drinks.
+Study after study has shown sodas and other sugary drinks, especially those with high fructose corn syrup, promote disease and are causing deaths, real killers, known to:

 - Bring on type 2 diabetes

 - Accelerate the progression of chronic kidney disease

 - Raise blood pressure

 - Exacerbate non-alcoholic fatty liver disease